lincc-frameworks/MWGaia-DN_Introductory_School/README.md

 ### Access LINCC Hub [RECOMMENDED]

 1. You'll need an account on LINCC-hub.
 You can sign up by completing [this form](https://forms.gle/n3cTLqh3eiQQrgD19), and following the steps.
 Please complete this prior to attending the demo.
+You will receive an invite to the github group at the email that is registred with your github acccount.
 2. *BEFORE STARTING YOUR SERVER*, note that you should not use the default size!
 On the "Server Options" page select "Need more CPU or memory...?" and choose a "Large" server.
 3. To get started, log into https://lsst.dirac.dev/.
 If this fails, reach out over slack on [#lsdb_tape_tutorial](https://raregems2024.slack.com/archives/C073N8DFC22) and tag @nevencaplar.
 4. After your server has started up (it will take 3 minutes at least!), clone this repo in LINCC-hub ("New" > "Terminal")